Cantera/cantera-website/posts/GSoC_2019_Fourth_Blog.md

 ## Goals in next two weeks

-As we discussed before, the website will eventually save user's uploaded files into separate folders depending on user id instead of primary key.
-Also, we will get the password-reset page work and collect various chemkin files to diagnose the errors and test the website.
+As we discussed before, the website will eventually save user's uploaded files into separate folders depending on the user id instead of the primary key.
+Also, we will get the password-reset page work and collect various CHEMKIN files to diagnose the errors and test the website.